 This is all fine when there is nothing sensitive in your spreadsheets.
 But when it comes to your HR spreadsheets, EVERYTHING is sensitive.
 Keeping your confidential information stored in spreadsheets is a very risky business.

 4) Spreadsheets can easily lose data or be out of date

 When you have lots of your people updating a single spreadsheet, it is far too easy for a date to be lost.
 Because spreadsheets are never very simple, it is easy for you to update the wrong records in a spreadsheet.

 If you are sharing your spreadsheets by email, it takes no time at all to save the wrong copy back over the original document.
 If you have ever done this, you will know just how hard it is to recover the original document.

 Accidents happen all the time.
-But if you are using spreadsheets, you are asking

-  for them to happen.
+But if you are using spreadsheets, you are asking for them to happen.

-  Did you know that you should keep a full audit trail for almost all HR

-  decisions?
-Holiday, sickness, disciplinary, job titles.
+Did you know that you should keep a full audit trail for almost all HR decisions?
+Holiday, sickness, disciplinary records, job titles.

-  When an employee requests some time off, you should record at a minimum the
+When an employee requests some time off, you should record at a minimum the following information:

-  following information:

 - When you made the choice to approve it